bcampagnolaFTR/AZMC/README.txt

 5. How to configure the Crestron processors:

-	Once the network settings have been set on the Crestron processors, I believe the rest of the configuration can be completed through the script (if desired).
+	Once the network settings have been set on the Crestron processors (manually), I believe the rest of the configuration can be completed through the script (if desired).
 	These config bullet items include:
 		1. Setting authentication to ON, using standard FTR credentials
 		2. Setting SSL to ON
-		3. Sending the .lpz program with the default IP Table (approx. half of the IP Table info is still built into the program...)
+		3. Sending the .lpz program WITH the default IP Table (approx. half of the IP Table info is still built into the program...)
-		4. Setting the variable IP Table 	(...and the other half is populated via the spreadsheet & script)
+		4. Setting the variable IP Table entries 	(...and the other half is populated via the spreadsheet & script)
 		5. Loading firmware

 	Note: The order of bulletpoints 3 & 4 is critical: